Skip advert

 Part-exchange

-The main benefit of part-exchange is there’s no overlap in the ownership from your old car to your new one.
+The main benefit of part-exchanging is that there’s no overlap in the ownership from your old car to your new one.
 This often means you can arrive in your old car and drive home in the new one on the same day.
 This can save you from having to tax and insure two vehicles at once, or help you avoid having a period without a car.

 Advertisement - Article continues below